JinraeKim/SimulationLogger.jl/README.md

 ## !!NOTICE!!
 Breaking changes in v0.3.0
 - The privileged name of data logger is now changed from `__LOGGER_DICT__` to `__LOGGER__`.
 - The type of data container, i.e., `typeof(__LOGGER__)` is now changed to be `NamedTuple`.
-    - For Zygote.jl-compatible data logging; see [DiffEqFlux.jl, #660](https://github.com/SciML/DiffEqFlux.jl/issues/660).
+    - For Zygote.jl-compatible data logging.
+    - Unfortunately, it is hard to do for now.
+See [DiffEqFlux.jl, #662](https://github.com/SciML/DiffEqFlux.jl/issues/662#issuecomment-997180871).

 # TL; DR: example code